Dolly1510/ANS/wiCreateNewvLAN.md

 ## 1.5 Add Network Tag if required

-    - If the Network tag is not available with name matching in the Network we need to add the Network
+    - If the Network tag is not available with name matching in the Network we need to add the Network.

 ![Figure 16](Pic16.png)